section-engineering-education/engineering-education/content/articles/spring-cloud-k8/index.md

 ### Tutorial overview
-In this tutorial, I'll show you how to use Kubernetes and Spring cloud to build your microservice application.
-It'll be an interesting project that will walk you through the whole process of integrating Kubernetes with Spring Boot applications.
+In this tutorial, we will learn how to use Kubernetes and Spring Cloud to build a micro-service application and integrate it with Spring Boot.

 ### Table of contents
 - [Tutorial overview](#tutorial-overview)